Shipping Dangerous Goods

 If you are unsure if your samples meet the definition of non-regulated, contact OEHS at 577-1200.

 DRY ICE IS A DANGEROUS GOOD!
 Shipping materials on dry ice must be done through OEHS unless you have taken the Shipping Biological Substances and Dry Ice Training course within the past two years.
+Submit all requests through the Infinity Core.

 We ship dangerous goods packages exclusively with FedEx.
 If your department doesn't have a FedEx shipping account, OEHS will need a departmental index number to charge for reimbursement.